plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Fighter/Fighter Class.md

 ## Exploits
 *1st-level Ability (Fighter, Exploits)*

-You begin to learn techniques that enhance your martial skill in and out of battle.
-You gain the following Abilities:
+> *You begin to learn techniques that enhance your martial skill in and out of battle.*

+You gain the following attributes and abilities.

-### Stamina
+### Stamina Points
+*Attribute (Fighter, Exploits, Stamina Points)*

-> *You have stamina greater than a mere common soldier, which allows you to perform exploits greater than an ordinary warrior.*
+> *You have stamina greater than a common soldier, allowing you to perform exploits greater than an ordinary warrior.*

-You have a limited well of stamina represented by a number of Stamina Points.
-You can calculate the number of Stamina Points you have as follows:
+You have a number of "Stamina Points" calculated as follows:

-**Stamina Points** = `your Fighter Level + your Constitution modifier`
+**Stamina Points** = `your Fighter level + your Constitution modifier (minimum of 0)`

-To perform an Exploit, you must expend a number of Stamina Points equal to the Exploit's level.
-You regain your expended Stamina Points when you finish a *Short Rest* or a *Long Rest*.
+You regain all expended "Stamina Points" when you finish a *Short* or *Long Rest*.

-For Exploits that modify an *Attack*, or *Ability Check*: you can only use one Exploit per *Attack*, or *Ability Check*.

 ### Exploits Known
+*Attribute (Fighter, Exploits)*

 You know `X` Exploits from the *[Fighter Exploit List]*, where `X = the number shown in the "Exploits Known" column of the Fighter table`.
 To learn a Exploit, you must be able to learn Exploits of its level, as well as meet any other prerequisites (listed under **Pre-requisites** in the tags of the Exploit's entry).

 Whenever you gain a Fighter Level, you can replace one of the Exploits you learnt from this class with another Exploit from the *Fighter Exploit List*.

+To perform an Exploit, you expend a number of Stamina Points equal to the Exploit's level.
+For Exploits that modify an *Attack*, or *Ability Check*: you can only use one Exploit per *Attack*, or *Ability Check*.

 ### Exploit Ability
+*Attribute (Fighter, Exploits)*

 If one of your Exploits requires you to make an *Exploit Attack*, or a creature to make a *Check*, your "Exploit Attack Modifier", and "Exploit DC" are calculated as follows:

-**Exploit Attack Modifier** = `your Proficiency Bonus + your Strength or Dexterity modifier (your choice)` **Exploit DC** = `8 + your Proficiency Bonus + your Strength or Dexterity modifier (your choice)`
+**Exploit Attack Modifier** = `your Proficiency Bonus + your Strength or Dexterity modifier (your choice)` **Exploit DC** = `10 + your Proficiency Bonus + your Strength or Dexterity modifier (your choice)`

 ---